BGuerrero825/Cyber-Notes/Offensive Security/Egghunters.md

 	1. msf-pattern_create didn't work here due to changing the nature of the overflow... need to try manually (binary split search)
  2. Find an instruction to jump to with `load .narly` -> `!nmod`
  3. But we find that the only module included with the program is Savant itself, and it is preceded with a null byte, meaning it would break the exploit
 ### Partial EIP Overwrite
 Remember how our value on the stack was null terminated?
-We can leverage that to reach Savant modules locates in the 00XXXXXX range
+We can leverage that to reach Savant modules located in the 00XXXXXX range
 1. Change script to only overwrite the first three bytes : `input buffer += b'\x60\x60\x60`, removing anything post EIP buffer as well
 2. Locate an instruction in Savant code space that will jump to controllable overflow space.
-	1. We don't have any space after our instruction on the stack, but the second value on the stack still points to the top of our input (the GET and subsequent overflow)
+	1. We don't have any space after our instruction on the stack (where ESP points), but the second value on the stack still points to the top of our input (the GET and subsequent overflow)
 	2. This requires a POP 32, RET
-	3. First we inspect the unassembled code at that address (the GET) to see if it will break the exploit, it does at `add byte ptr [eax],al` since eax is the address 0x00000000.
+	3. First we inspect the unassembled code at that address (the GET) to see if it will break the exploit, it does at `add byte ptr [eax],al` since EAX is the address 0x00000000.
-	4. But, we can try to specifically pop the extra value from the stack into eax to make it a valid address.
+	4. But, we can try to specifically pop the extra value from the stack into EAX to make it a valid address.
 (POP EAX, RET)
 	5. `lm m savant` -> `s ADDR_START ADDR_END 58 C3`, using `msf-nasm_shell` to determine the opcodes 58 and C3
 	6. Input address of instruction into exploit code `inputBuffer += pack('<L', (ADDR_NO_0's))`
 	7. `bp ADDR` : and test the new exploit, stepping through to ensure there are no access violations, but there is on a later `byte ptr [edi],ch` instruction :(